gunvault/gunvault.mobi/_pages/privacy.md

 We do **not** collect any personal or sensitive information.
 This includes, but is not limited to:

 -   **No Personal Information:** We do not collect your name, email address, phone number, or any other personally identifiable information.
 -   **No Firearm Information:** We absolutely do not collect, view, or store any information you enter into the app, such as firearm models, serial numbers, purchase dates, or photos.
-All data you log in Gun Vault is stored locally and only on your device.
+All data you log in Gun Vault is stored locally on your device or in your iCloud account if you have opted into it.
 -   **No Precise Location Data:** We do not collect your precise geographic location.
 -   **No Device Identifiers:** We do not collect unique device identifiers such as the Advertising Identifier (IDFA).